Is coaching your true passion or profession? Why not both?

 My point is these people were drawn to the world of coaching as it was aligned with their personalities and seemed like a calling.
 But they also did a good job of treating their calling like a business and investing in it with resources and time.
 Basically, these are people like you and me who felt that they had the drive to take their business to the next level.

-So how can you become as successful a coach as Christine Whitman, Jack Canfield or Tony Robbins?
+So how can you become as successful a coach as Christine Whitman or Jack Canfield?

 Let me explain.